superbrothers/kubernetes-docs/kubectl_top_node.md

       --no-headers             If present, print output without headers -l, --selector string        Selector (label query) to filter on, supports '=', '==', and '!='.(e.g. -l key1=value1,key2=value2)
       --sort-by string         If non-empty, sort nodes list using specified field.
 The field can be either 'cpu' or 'memory'.
-      --use-protocol-buffers   If present, protocol-buffers will be used to request metrics.
+      --use-protocol-buffers   Enables using protocol-buffers to access Metrics API. (default true)
 ```

 ### Options inherited from parent commands